isaiahdoyle/timb-re-synthesis/README.md

 # timb-re-synthesis

-Non-realtime vocal resynthesis using applied timbral descriptors
+This program supports non-realtime vocal resynthesis, applying specified timbral descriptors to shift the timbre of a speech sample toward a particular target.
+Our end goal is to support imitation-based voice training for trans individuals, allowing users to modify their voice to define a specific timbral goal.

+An initial phase of development was conducted from January to April 2025, followed by a second phase from May to August.
+Both resulting papers can be found in `specification/phase1.pdf` and `specification/phase2.pdf` respectively.

 ## Installation

-1. Speech synthesis requires the installation of FreeVC and WavLM checkpoints for analysis and synthesis, respectively:
+1. Speech synthesis requires the installation of FreeVC and WavLM checkpoints for speech analysis and synthesis:

     - [Install the WavLM-Large checkpoint](https://github.com/microsoft/unilm/tree/master/wavlm) and place the `.pt` file in `freevc/wavlm/`.